APPLE iPhone and Ipad made in China

 Israel bans imports of Apple's iPad, saying it could disrupt other wireless devices.
 The ban prevents anyone -- even tourists -- from bringing iPads into Israel until officials certify that they comply with local transmitter standards.
 "If you operate equipment in a frequency band which is different from the others that operate on that frequency band, then there will be interference," said Nati Schubert, a senior deputy director for the Communications Ministry.
 Although Israeli standards are similar to those in many European nations, Israel is the only country so far to officially ban imports.
 In the meantime, confiscated iPads will be held by customs -- for a daily storage fee -- until their owners depart the country or ship the gadgets back to the U.S. at their own expense.

-An iPhone that needs to be replaced every 18 to 24 months
+that needs to be replaced every 18 to 24 months

 The ultimate goal is recurring income!